carolinabento/sandbox/README.md

 sandbox
 =======

-This is the repo for the analyses/visualizations on my [website][website].
+This is the repo for the analyses/visualizations that are posted on my [website][website].

+You can check the HomeExpenses.R, which is the code I used to analyse my personal expenses.

 Contact
 -------